paux86/Capstone/README.md

 # Capstone
-Smash TV inspired rogue-lite in custom ECS engine in C++
+Smash TV inspired rogue-lite in custom ECS engine in C++, by Matt Brierley